coveraje/coveraje/readme.markdown

 >
 > > `colorizeShell` _string_
 > >     if true, uses ANSI escape sequences to color the console output
-> >     In case you get wired text in your console, turn it off...
+> >     In case you get wierd text in your console, turn it off...
 > >     _default_: __true__
 > >
 > > `globals` _"node"_, _"browser"_, or any combination